SnpM/streamlit-scroll-navigation/README.md

 # streamlit-scroll-navigation

-scroll_navigation_bar is a Streamlit component that gives developers scroll navigation for their seamless single-page sites.
+scroll_navbar is a Streamlit component that gives developers scroll navigation for their seamless single-page sites.
 It features: